 A Unique Child + Positive Relationships + Enabling Environments = Learning and Development.

 Schools and early years providers have to follow a structure of learning, development and care for children from birth to five years old called the Early Years Foundation Stage (EYFS).
 The EYFS ensures that children learn through play and that providers work closely with parents to keep them up to date on their child’s progress.

-Sunflowers Nursery and the Reception class are also known as the Foundation Stage, and they are based in a purpose-built building on the school site.
+Nursery and Reception are known as the Foundation Stage, and they are based in purpose-built buildings on the school site.
 The children work towards Early Learning Goals as laid out in the Department for Education’s statutory framework as follows:

 There are seven areas of learning and development that must shape educational programmes in early years settings.
 All areas of learning and development are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 These ‘prime’ areas are fundamental and underpin learning in all areas:

 Personal, social and emotional development

 Self-confidence and self-awareness